OUR SPECIALTIES

 Childhood Trauma

 Trauma experienced during childhood often follows people into adulthood.
-Folks often tell us they don’t understand why they can’t stop thinking about it, or why they have such a hard time setting boundaries with others, or feel like old memories are following them around.
+Folks often tell us they don’t understand why they can’t stop thinking about it, or why they have such a hard time setting boundaries, or feel like old memories are following them around.
 It’s not about what’s “wrong” with you, it’s about what happened to you.
-Issues include, but are not limited to: Neglect | Physical, emotional, and sexual abuse| Psychological abuse| Witnessing domestic violence | Incarcerated parents or other family members Addiction in household | Hoarding household | Spiritual trauma and abuse, recovery from high demand groups (this practice is secular) | Bullying | Mental illness in family members
+Issues include, but are not limited to: Neglect | Physical, emotional, and sexual abuse| Witnessing domestic violence | Incarcerated family members Addiction in household | Hoarding household | Spiritual trauma and abuse, recovery from high demand groups (this practice is secular) | Bullying | Mental illness in family members

 Adulthood Trauma: Sexual Violence Recovery